This post may contain affiliate links. Please read our disclosure policy.

 - Store leftovers in a container in the fridge for up to 4 days.

-- I prefer using honey in our homemade teriyaki sauce.
-You may swap honey with maple syrup if you like but I highly recommend honey.
+- I prefer using honey for the homemade teriyaki sauce.
+You may swap honey with maple syrup or agave if you like but I highly recommend honey.

 Frequently asked questions